ngoziharrison/ngozi-presentations/Peer 2 Peer Presentation.iapresenter/text.md

 ###	Formal logic $\leftrightarrow$ Social Logic

+In theorizing formal logic and social logic it's important for us to think about the relationship between the two formal logics cocretize and enact social logics and social logics are both enacted by and restricted by the affordances of formal logics

 ---
 	##### Provocation
 ### How might we design logics which expand beyond the bounds of western reason and rationality?